 BobsCNC Evo 4

 CNCSourced is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

 The Best CNC Routers for Woodworking

-1. BobsCNC Evo 4: Cheapest CNC Wood Router
+1. BobsCNC Evo 4: Best CNC Wood Router for the Money

 - Price: $1,230 — Available on Amazon here